July 7, 2021

 - Some host locations require that the host location entity is not an “economic employer”

-Any travel for work outside of your normal work location may be considered business travel to local tax authorities.
+Any travel for work outside of your normal work location may be considered business travel to local international tax authorities.
 Remote workers are susceptible to being taxable business travelers, depending on the unique situation.
-Even personal (non-work) travel to the host location before the “business trip” can be a contributing factor for tax purposes.
+Even personal (non-work) travel to the host location before the “business trip” can contribute to tax.

-Please reach out to us at email@example.com, we are happy to discuss any questions you might have.
+If you would like help addressing your international tax risks stemming from remote work, please reach out to the team at firstname.lastname@example.org.
+We are happy to discuss any questions you might have.

 We’re Here For You